FREE SHIPPING on orders over $75 International: over $250

 Overall, porcelain is a great material to use for gaging the initial qualities of the tea.
 For getting acquainted with the tea.

-Read more about porcelain teaware here.
+Read more about porcelain teaware here

 Glazed Earthenware and Stoneware Pottery

 Stoneware is a broad term for pottery fired at high temperatures.
 Historically, stoneware was developed after earthenware and before porcelain.
-Earthenware is usually fired in a kiln at temperatures in the range of about 1,000°C (1,830 °F) to 1,200 °C (2,190 °F), while stoneware at between 1,100 °C (2,010 °F) to 1,300 °C (2,370 °F).
+Earthenware is usually fired in a kiln at temperatures in the range of about 1,000°C (1,830 °F) to 1,200 °C (2,190 °F), while stoneware is fired at temperatures between 1,100 °C (2,010 °F) and 1,300 °C (2,370 °F).

 Simple glazed earthenware and stoneware are great to use with any tea type, as they do not alter the flavor.